ozoneplatform/ozp-ansible/README.md

   * `git_tag_or_branch_name` - as described
   * `reset_database` (ozp_backend only) - if true, flush the database

+*NOTE*: Any variables defined in `group_vars/all/all.yml` (or any group for that matter) will take precedence over variables defined in Inventory files.

 ## Vagrant and Ansible
 We typically use Vagrant to run VMs and Ansible to provision them.
 Vagrant supports Ansible out of the box via two provisioners: Ansible remote